-- a. the financial report of the Scheme is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the Scheme's financial position as at 30 June 2015 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2(a).
+- a. the financial report of the Scheme are in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the Scheme's financial position as at 30 June 2016 and of their performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also comply with International Financial Reporting Standards as disclosed in Note 2(a).